contradb/contra/doc/search.md

 # Advanced Search on ContraDB
 ## Introduction
 You can search dances for patterns of figures.
-[This video](https://www.youtube.com/watch?v=pAEUoKCn63o) walks you through it.
+[This somewhat dated video](https://www.youtube.com/watch?v=pAEUoKCn63o) walks you through it.

 ## Filter Operator Reference